DOBsby/TFuPytestESP32/README.md

 (you'll probably need to change "COM4" to your port)

-2025 Mar 14 - firmware no longer available and github jobs now failing owing to deprecation of v3 actions
+2025 Mar 14 - firmware no longer available and github jobs now failing owing to deprecation of v3 actions.